icon-project/documentation/howto/how-to-ICON_Development_Network-AWS-marketplace.md

 6. Enter a name for the new key pair in the **Key pair name** field of the **Create Key Pair** dialog box, and then choose **Create**.
 Use a name that is easy for you to remember, such as your IAM user name, followed by -key-pair, plus the region name.
 For example, me-key-pair-useast2.
 ![Key_Pairs_02](./images/Key_Pairs_02.png)
 7. The private key file is automatically downloaded by your browser.
 The base file name is the name you specified as the name of your key pair, and the file name extension is .pem.
 Save the private key file in a safe place.
-8. If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it.If you do not set these permissions, then you cannot connect to your instance using this key pair.
+8. If you are using an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it.
+If you do not set these permissions, then you cannot connect to your instance using this key pair.
+(Where is the following command?)

 ### EC2 instance limits

 ** ICON Development network ** requires at least 7 EC2 instances.
-But, default limit is 5 for each region.
-So, you need to request extend EC2 instance limitation.
-You can request from below link http://aws.amazon.com/contact-us/ec2-request
+However, the default limit is 5 for each region, so you need to request extend EC2 instance limitation.
+You can request from the link below: http://aws.amazon.com/contact-us/ec2-request